ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 the process that you're stressed and unsure about what to do next.
 Negotiating your salary and committing to a decision is no easy task.
 Below I'm laying out my experience with both of these.
-I'm offering some of my personal criteria to evaluate each company, as well as some tips about offer negotiation.
+I'm offering some of my personal criteria to evaluate each company and some tips about offer negotiation.
 Ready?

 ## 4.1.
 Making the most out of your recruiters